Category Archives: Digital Transformation

 Wow!
 Exciting news!

-From now until May 26, 2023 you can get the digital version (eBook) of my latest best-selling book Charting Change for only $16.99!
+My publisher is having a Thanksgiving sale that will allow you to get the hardcover or the digital version (eBook) of my latest best-selling book Charting Change for 55% off!

 I created the Human-Centered Change methodology to help organizations get everyone literally all on the same page for change.
 The 70+ visual, collaborative tools are introduced in my book Charting Change, including the powerful Change Planning Canvas™.
 The toolkit has been created to help organizations: